Harriet Tubman: Escape from slavery

 In 1849, Tubman became ill again, which diminished her value to slave traders.
-Edward Brodess tried to sell her, but could not find a buyer.
+Edward Brodess tried to sell her but could not find a buyer.
 Angry at him for trying to sell her and for continuing to enslave her relatives, Tubman began to pray for God to make Brodess change his ways.
 She said later: "I prayed all night long for my master till the first of March; and all the time he was bringing people to look at me, and trying to sell me."
 When it appeared as though a sale was being concluded, Tubman changed her prayer: "First of March I began to pray, 'Oh Lord, if you ain't never going to change that man's heart, kill him, Lord, and take him out of the way'."
 A week later, Brodess died, and Tubman expressed regret for her earlier sentiments.

 As in many estate settlements, Brodess's death increased the likelihood that Tubman would be sold and her family broken apart.
-His widow, Eliza, began working to sell the family's enslaved people.
+His widow, Eliza, began working to sell the people enslaved by the family.
 Tubman refused to wait for the Brodess family to decide her fate, despite her husband's efforts to dissuade her.
-She later said that "there was one of two things I had a right to, liberty or death; if I could not have one, I would have the other".
+She later said "there was one of two things I had a right to, liberty or death; if I could not have one, I would have the other".

 Tubman and her brothers, Ben and Henry, escaped from slavery on September 17, 1849.
 Tubman had been hired out to Anthony Thompson (the son of her father's former owner), who owned a large plantation in an area called Poplar Neck in neighboring Caroline County; it is likely her brothers labored for Thompson as well.
 Because they were hired out, Eliza Brodess probably did not recognize their absence as an escape attempt for some time.
 Two weeks later, she posted a runaway notice in the Cambridge Democrat, offering a reward of up to US$100 each for their capture and return to slavery.
 Once they had left, Tubman's brothers had second thoughts.
 Ben may have regretted leaving his wife and children.
 The two men went back, forcing Tubman to return with them.